 Charging Principles

 The Secretary of State has established a charging framework for HS1 under the Rail Regulations 2016.
 The charges to be paid by the TOCs operating their railway services on HS1 are calculated and charged in accordance with such charging framework.
-HS1 Ltd has reviewed the charging structure as part of the periodic review process, and concludes that the charging structure is compliant with the Rail Regulations 2016.
-The ORR’s final approval document for CP3 Final Determination confirmed that HS1 Ltd’s charging structure is consistent with the Regulations.
+London St. Pancras Highspeed has reviewed the charging structure in 2021-2022 and as part of the PR 2024 process, and concludes that the charging structure is compliant with the Rail Regulations 2016.
+The ORR’s CP4 Final Determination confirmed that the charging structure is consistent with the Regulations.

-HS1 Ltd reserves the right to require the Applicant to provide credit protection for the benefit of the Infrastructure Manager.
+The Infrastructure Manager reserves the right to require the Applicant to provide credit protection for the benefit of the Infrastructure Manager.
 This may be by way of:

 Advance payments to reduce and anticipate future obligations to pay infrastructure charges; or